alibaba/yalantinglibs/website/docs/en/coro_rpc/coro_rpc_introduction.md

 # Introduction

 coro_rpc is a high-performance Remote Procedure Call (RPC) framework in C++20, based on stackless coroutine and compile-time reflection.
-In an `echo` benchmark test on localhost, it reaches a peak QPS of 20 million, which exceeds other RPC libraries, such as grpc and brpc.
+In an `echo` benchmark test on localhost with 96-cores cpu, it reaches a peak QPS of 20 million (in pipeline) or 4.5 million(2000 connection in ping-pong), which exceeds other RPC libraries, such as grpc and brpc.
 Rather than high performance, the most key feature of coro_rpc is easy to use: as a header-only library, it does not need to be compiled or installed separately.
 It allows building an RPC client and server with a few lines of C++ code.

 The core design goal of coro_rpc is usability.
 Instead of exposing too many troublesome details of the underlying RPC framework, coro_rpc provides a simplifying abstraction that allows programmers to concentrate principally on business logic and implement an RPC service without much effort.
 Given such simplicity, coro_rpc goes back to the essence of RPC: a remote function call similar to a normal function call except for the underlying network I/O. So coro_rpc user does not need to care about the underlying networking, data serialization, and so on but focus on up-layer implementations.
 And coro_rpc provides simple and straightforward APIs to users.
 Let's see one simple demo below